efabless/openlane2/docs/source/usage/caravel/index.md

    performance, making it suitable for designs requiring the full wrapper area.
 1. `Top-Level Integration`: Place the user macro(s) within the wrapper alongside standard cells at the top level.
-This method is typically chosen to introduce buffering at the top-level, fitting scenarios where such an approach is necessary.
+This method is typically chosen to introduce buffering at the top level, fitting scenarios where such an approach is necessary.

 ```{seealso}